Infineon/wiced_btsdk/README.md

 5. Update design.modus for your custom BSP if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
 6. Update the application makefile as needed for other custom BSP specific attributes and build the application.

-**Custom Pin Config Only**
+**Custom Pin Config Only - Multiple Apps**

-To create a custom pin configuration for applications using an existing BSP that supports Device Configurator, perform the following steps:
+To create a custom pin configuration to be used by multiple applications using an existing BSP that supports Device Configurator, perform the following steps:
 1. Create a folder COMPONENT\_(CUSTOM)\_design\_modus in the existing BSP folder.
 For example \wiced\_btsdk\dev-kit\bsp\TARGET\_CYW920819EVB-02\COMPONENT\_my\_design\_modus
 2. Copy the file design.modus from the reference BSP COMPONENT\_bsp\_design\_modus folder under \wiced\_btsdk\dev-kit\bsp\ and place the file in the newly created COMPONENT\_(CUSTOM)\_design\_modus folder.
 3. In the application makefile, add the following two lines<br/>
    DISABLE\_COMPONENTS+=bsp\_design\_modus<br/>
    COMPONENTS+=(CUSTOM)\_design\_modus<br/>
    (for example COMPONENTS+=my\_design\_modus)
+4. Update design.modus for your custom pin config if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
-4. Building of the application will generate pin configuration source code under a GeneratedSource folder in the new COMPONENT\_(CUSTOM)\_design\_modus folder.
+5. Building of the application will generate pin configuration source code under a GeneratedSource folder in the new COMPONENT\_(CUSTOM)\_design\_modus folder.

+**Custom Pin Config Only - Per App**

+To create a custom configuration to be used by a single application from an existing BSP that supports Device Configurator, perform the following steps:
+1. Create a folder COMPONENT\_(BSP)\_design\_modus in your application.
+For example COMPONENT\_CYW920721B2EVK-03\_design\_modus
+2. Copy the file design.modus from the reference BSP under \wiced\_btsdk\dev-kit\bsp\ and place the file in this folder.
+3. In the application makefile, add the following two lines<br/>
+   DISABLE\_COMPONENTS+=bsp\_design\_modus<br/>
+   COMPONENTS+=(BSP)\_design\_modus<br/>
+   (for example COMPONENTS+=CYW920721B2EVK-03\_design\_modus)
+4. Update design.modus for your custom pin config if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
+5. Building of the application will generate pin configuration source code under GeneratedSource folder in your application.

 ## Using libraries